meyerkn00/trendsetter/README.md

 - otreeutils
 - admin_extensions
 - Procfile
+- \_rooms
+- payment_info

 ### Files/Folders that are likely used but I don't understand
-*proposed: either look into more or not, either way don't touch*
+*proposed: work through these files and sort them into the other categories*
 - \_builtin
-- \_rooms
 - \_static
 - \_templates
-- payment_info
 - Heroku | Invoice.pdf

 ### Files/Folders that are definitely used